Steps Three and Four- Identify Activities and Uses for the Landscape

 Locate and develop use areas.
 Consider the public use areas, including the entrance area, front yard, front walk, parking, lighting, foundation, and focal point.
 Also, consider the family activity areas, the utility and service areas, and the side yard.

-Create a bubble diagram like the one below of family use of garden space.
+Create a bubble diagramlike the one below of the family's use of garden space.

 Family Use of Garden Space Design by Pat Lindsey